 Click on the Start Button to begin the extraction.
 VLC should begin streaming.
 It take less than 5 minutes to stream an hour of video.

 That’s it.
 It’s free and you can do it in 5 easy steps!
+All the best ripping audio from DVDs.

 NB.
 I used VLC media player 1.1.4 to create this user guide.
 The latest version here.